-Strengths Software programs such as IXL, Lexia, Study Island Learning pathways, Moby Max, Zearn, HMH into Reading, Math Seeds, Typesy, Reading Prodigy, and Scholastic Works provide supportive resources for all students, as well as, for the special ed population.
+Strengths Software programs such as IXL, Lexia, Study Island Learning pathways, Zearn, HMH into Reading, Math Seeds, Reading Prodigy, and Scholastic Works provide supportive resources for all students, as well as, for the special ed population.
 As a result, these supplements to the educational process give students additional and advantageous avenues to grow and become more competent with computer use.
 A part-time interventionist assists grades 3-5 teachers with targeted reading instruction for students who demonstrate struggling reading skills.
 Continued use of parapros for all kindergarten and a shared paraprofessional in first grade classes.
-This addition has supplied classroom support with group work, struggling readers, and extension for the more advanced students.
+This addition has supplied classroom support with group work, struggling readers, and extension for the more advanced students. work, struggling readers, and extension for the more advanced students.